ManojParvatham/Turtle-Graphics/README.md

 # Turtle-Graphics
-I have created the doraemon cartoon with the help of turtle library in python.
+I have created the some cartoons with the help of turtle library in python.